-- □ Create the VLAN
+- ☐ Create the VLAN

-- □ Add the VLAN to an existing STG
+- ☐ Add the VLAN to an existing STG

-- You cannot delete or move VLAN 1 from STG 1.

-VLANs must be contained within a single STG; a VLAN cannot span multiple STGs.
+- VLANs must be contained within a single STG; a VLAN cannot span multiple STGs.
 By confining VLANs within a single STG, you avoid problems with spanning tree blocking ports and causing a loss of connectivity within the VLAN.
 When a VLAN spans multiple switches, it is recommended that the VLAN remain within the same Spanning Tree Group (have the same STG ID) across all the switches.